JanDornbusch/ClojureWebTutorial/tutorial19/Readme.md

 The used handler within our project accomplishes the same as above, but asynchronously.
 Generally prefer Alephs deferred `chain ` or `let-flow ` over blocking style.

+### Alternative to older browsers
+What to do if there are not WebSockets available?
+Some developers suggest using flash instead, which is an infamous action.
+Frequently browsers blocking flash to force people to updates.
+Security officers already stated they would love to delete it permanently of all world, so we will have to look at alternatives.
+One alternative is to wrap [Sente arround the requests](https://github.com/ptaoussanis/sente).
+"Sente is a small client+server library that makes it easy to build reliable, high-performance realtime web applications with Clojure + ClojureScript."
+Which will use Ajax (auto-fallback) to emulate WebSockets by some kind of longtermpolling.